 But, other rewards credit cards can still offer better purchase rewards and redemption options.
 And, you don’t have to pay an annual fee.

-One of the most similar alternates to the Citi Private+ is the Blue Cash Everyday® Card from American Express.
+One of the most similar alternates is The Blue Cash Everyday® Card from American Express.

 You don’t get the spending roundups, but you can enjoy higher purchase rewards if you prefer cash rewards: